nak5124/core-math/README.md

 In addition, in `src/generic/foo`, you will need the following file:
 - `random_under_test.h`: defining a function `random_under_test`,
   which samples suitable inputs for `foo`

+## Notes

+The CORE-MATH code assumes all double-precision computations are rounded to double precision.
+On x86 processors where these computations are performed on the x87 FPU, the user should set up the rounding precision to double precision (on Linux it is set to double-extended by default).